Official Procedure Last Change July 24, 2023

 Things to be aware of when filing: The Joint Certification event is used if all appellants and appellees are jointly filing the request.
 If not all parties have signed off, the Request for Certification event must be used.

-- A Joint Certification for Direct Appeal to Court of Appeals is a request to have an appeal heard directly by the Court of Appeals, bypassing the normal first step of an appeal before District Court.
+- A Joint Certification for Direct Appeal to Court of Appeals is a request to have an appeal heard by the Court of Appeals instead of first obtaining appellate review from the District Court.
 The Bankruptcy Court will rule on whether the request for a direct appeal should be granted, or whether the appeal will be heard instead by District Court.

-- The Joint Certification event is used if all appellants and appellees are jointly filing the request.
+- The Joint Certification event is used if all appellants and appellees jointly file the request.
 If not all parties have signed off, the Request for Certification event must be used.

 - If the Direct Appeal is accepted by the Court of Appeals, a separate Authorized Direct Appeal fee will apply, in addition to the original Appeal Filing and Docketing fee.
 This does not apply to the United States (e.g. US Trustee).
 View current fees